tummetott/reticle.nvim/.github/README.md

 require('reticle').setup {
     -- Make the cursorline and cursorcolumn follow your active window.
-This -- only works if the cursorline and cursorcolumn setting is switched on -- beforehand.
+This -- only works if the cursorline and cursorcolumn setting is switched on -- globaly like explained in 'Usage'.
 Default is true for both values follow = {
         cursorline = true,
         cursorcolumn = true,
     },

-    -- Define filetypes where the cursorline / cursorcolumn is always on, -- regardless of the setting
+    -- Define filetypes where the cursorline / cursorcolumn is always on, -- regardless of the global setting
     always = {
         cursorline = {
             'json',